-Burning mouth syndrome (BMS) is a complex, vexing condition in which a burning pain occurs that may involve your tongue, lips or widespread areas of your whole mouth, without any obvious reason.
+Burning mouth syndrome (BMS) is a complex, vexing condition in which a burning pain occurs that may involve your tongue, lips, or widespread areas of your mouth, without any apparent cause.

-Treatment of burning mouth syndrome is highly individualized and depends on your particular signs and symptoms and on the underlying cause or causes, if they can be identified.
-Most people with burning mouth syndrome can control their symptoms through tailored treatment plans.
+Treating burning mouth syndrome is highly individualized and depends on your particular signs and symptoms, and the underlying cause or causes if they can be identified.

-Trigeminal Neuralgia is a neuropathic disorder of one or both of the facial trigeminal nerves.
-It causes episodes of intense pain in any or all of the following: the ear, eye, lips, nose, scalp, forehead, teeth or jaw on one side of the face.
-It is estimated that 1 in 15,000 people suffer from trigeminal neuralgia, although the actual figure may be significantly higher due to frequent misdiagnosis.
-TN usually develops after the age of 50, more commonly in females, although there have been cases with patients being as young as three years of age.
+Trigeminal Neuralgia is a neuropathic disorder of facial nerves.
+It causes episodes of intense pain in any or all of the following: ear, eye, lips, nose, scalp, forehead, teeth, or jaw on one side of the face.
+An estimated 1 in 15,000 people suffer from trigeminal neuralgia, although the actual figure may be significantly higher due to frequent misdiagnosis.
+T.N. usually develops after 50, more commonly in females, although there have been cases with patients as young as three years of age.

-An oral ulcer is the name for the appearance of an open sore inside the mouth caused by a break in the mucous membrane or the epithelium on the lips or surrounding the mouth.
-The types of oral ulcers are diverse, with a multitude of associated causes including: physical or chemical trauma, infection from microorganisms, medical conditions or medications, cancerous and nonspecific processes.
-Once formed, the ulcer may be maintained by inflammation and/or secondary infection.
-Two common oral ulcer types are aphthous ulcers (canker sores) and cold sores (aka fever blisters).
+An oral ulcer is an open sore inside the mouth caused by a break in the mucous membrane or the epithelium on the lips or surrounding the mouth.
+The types of oral ulcers are diverse, with many associated causes, including physical or chemical trauma, infection, medical conditions or medications, and cancer and allergy.
+Ulcers may be maintained by inflammation and secondary infection.
+Two common oral ulcers are aphthous ulcers (canker sores) and cold sores (fever blisters).

-Many systemic diseases have oral manifestations.
-The oral cavity might well be thought of as the window to the body because oral manifestations accompany many systemic diseases.
-These oral manifestations must be properly recognized if the patient is to receive appropriate diagnosis and referral for treatment.
+The oral cavity is like a window to the body because oral manifestations accompany many systemic diseases.
+Oral manifestations must be properly recognized if the patient is to receive an appropriate diagnosis and referral for treatment.

 Poorly controlled diabetic patients are at risk for numerous oral complications such as periodontal disease, salivary gland dysfunction, infection, neuropathy, and poor healing.
 None of these complications are unique to diabetes.
-However, their presence may serve as an early clue to the possible presence of diabetes.
+However, their presence may be an early clue to the possible presence of diabetes.